aklajnert/changelogd/docs/commands.rst

 -----

 Load all input files and resolve templates to generate a changelog.
-The changelog will be printed to stdout stream.
+The changelog will be printed to the stdout stream.

 .. code-block:: bash